 Getting ready for your first aviation medical examination can be an exciting or nerve-wracking time.
 The decision of the medical examiner could mean your future flying career is dead in the water or you could be soon above the clouds.
 What if you just want to fly your own plane on weekends?
 Do you still need a medical certificate?

-In the US there are 3 Classes of Aviation Medical Certificate.
+In the US there are 3 Classes of Aviation Medical Certificates.
 The First Class Medical is aimed at the Airline Transport Pilots, Second Class is for Commercial Pilots & Third Class is for Student, Private & Recreational Pilots.
 Each Class has different eligibility criteria.

 The medical certificate breakdown may seem complicated but this article will explain it all and what medical criteria is need to for each type of pilot certificate.